The Variants dialog

 The top line (blue) contains homozygous variants that are identical to the reference (by default, the reference sequence); the middle line (red) contains homozygous variants that are different from reference; and the bottom line (green) contains heterozygous variants.
 When the map is zoomed out, these variants are shown as heat maps (white spaces indicate areas with no variants); however, you can zoom in to resolve more detail:

-Samples with more "blue" variants (same as reference) will be placed closer to the top, whereas samples with more "red" variants (different from reference) or "green" variants (heterozygous) will be placed closer to the bottom.
+In this example, we've sorted the samples by similarity in descending order; thus, samples with more "blue" variants (same as reference) will be placed closer to the top, whereas samples with more "red" variants (different from reference) or "green" variants (heterozygous) will be placed closer to the bottom.

 Preview options